Baz Ashmawy: 50 Ways to Kill Your Mammy

 The series was born after Ashmawy's mum and co-star Nancy, 72, announced that she wanted to do a skydive.
 The first series was one of the most watched programmes on Sky 1 in Ireland in 2014; season 2 was considered as delightful as the first.

 The show has been licensed by Sky Vision into over 150 territories worldwide, including Canada, Australia, China, and the Middle-East.
 Local versions of the show have been produced in a number of key territories, including Denmark (two series), Holland and Belgium with several countries picking up the 50 Way to Kill your Mammy format, making this Sky Vision's most successful factual entertainment property to date.

 In November 2015 50 Ways to Kill Your Mammy won the Best Non-Scripted Entertainment award at the 2015 International Emmy Awards.

 In 2016, Sky 1 aired the 3rd season of the show in a new twist to the show's format, where four new Mammies joined Baz and Nancy on their travels, changing the show to be known as 50 Ways to Kill Your Mammies.

 On 12 October 2017, Ashmawy announced on Twitter that he and Nancy would be filming a one off Christmas special broadcast exclusively on RTÉ Ireland.
 This was followed, on 12 November, by a series of Snapchat videos of Nancy, Baz and the production crew at Dublin airport waiting to fly out to Rome for filming.

+Change Your Tune

+Ashmawy hosted the music game show Change Your Tune that aired on ITV from 1 April to 20 May 2018.
+Produced by Twofour and filmed at The London Studios, the six-episode series featured some of the UK’s worst singers.
+They received intensive vocal coaching over several weeks to improve, before performing again for a chance to win a £10,000 cash prize.

+The show’s theme music was composed by Andrei Basirov and Toby Jarvis of A MNEMONIC, with vocals by Nick Cox and Kaia McTernan.
+Upon debut, it garnered significant attention particularly as many viewers initially believed it to be an elaborate April Fools' Day joke.
+However, after struggling to attract a sizeable audience (peaking at around 300,000 viewers), ITV rescheduled it to an afternoon slot and ultimately cancelled the show following its first series.

 Radio

-In July 2017, Ashmawy hosted his radio show That Baz Thing on RTÉ Radio One.
+In July 2017, Ashmawy hosted his radio show That Baz Thing on RTÉ Radio 1.
 On his show he interviewed different 3 guests every week as he explores a broad range of issues, including parenting, health, happiness and relationships.

 Ashmawy co-hosted Weekend Breakfast with Baz & Lucy on RTÉ 2fm with Lucy Kennedy for 2 years.